Cauchy problem for a Schr\"odinger-type equation related to the Riemann zeta function

 \section{Abstract}

 We study the Cauchy problem in the space $H^1(\Sigma)$ for a nonlinear damped Schrödinger equation of the form

 where $\zeta$ denotes the Riemann zeta function.
-This equation involves a damping term inspired by a fundamental object from number theory.
 We first establish the uniqueness of solutions in the sense of distributions.
-Then, by considering a regularized problem, we prove the existence of a global solution in $H^1(\Sigma)$, using uniform energy estimates and compactness arguments.
-Finally, we show that the limiting solution indeed satisfies the original equation in the weak sense,In the last part of this work, we provide an explicit estimate for the mass associated with the equation
+Then, by considering a regularized problem, we prove the existence of a global solution in $H^1(\Sigma)$, using uniform estimates and compactness arguments.
+Finally, we show that the limiting solution indeed satisfies the original equation in the weak sense.
+In the addition we proof that, the one-dimensional case, we show that it becomes zero in finite time.